-Unity Health Care (UHC) operates year-round clinics at various shelter locations, including Federal City Shelter, 801 East, and New York Avenue.
-It also operates a mobile medical outreach van for nonsheltered persons who are homeless.
+Unity Health Care (UHC) operates year-round clinics at various shelter locations, including Federal City Shelter, 801 East Shelter, New York Avenue Shelter, and the Pat Handy Center.
+It also operates a mobile medical outreach van for non-sheltered persons who are homeless.
 Persons in need of non-emergency medical care or treatment who are able to wait until the clinics open the next day will be referred to UHC for follow-up.
 The D.C.
 Fire and Emergency Medical Services Department should be contacted for persons in need of emergency health care and/or immediate transport to a hospital.